MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/reactive/rest-client/README.md

-# Reactive REST to REST
+# Reactive HTTP Rest Client

 In this comparison we will look at the main differences between Quarkus and Spring when implementing rest clients that do require reactive behaviour.